prohippo/pyelly/README.txt

                       clean up translation failure reporting
                       add "fail" integration test with rules to PyElly suite update documentation
+ 1.4.5   - 22may2017  fix bug in entity extraction when no phrase type is acceptable
+                      fix bug with Unicode ellipsis in token extraction add limited title recognition in entity extraction repertory enhance output in unit testing support
+                      extend marking rules and integration test

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure